-Down on the first floor the exhibit delves deeper into Sintra's mythology and tells the story of the tomb of the two brothers, Seteais, Peninha and the legend of Adamastor.
-Here too is explained how these legends attracted the romantic writers and poets such as Lord Byron to the town.
-Finally on the ground floor visitors are introduced to the ceremonial mysteries of the Iniciatic Well at Quinta da Regaleira, walk-through tunnels, take a simulated rough sea voyage to Adamastor, before exiting the tour through an enchanted forest.
+Down on the first floor, the exhibit delves deeper into Sintra's mythology and tells the story of the tomb of the two brothers, Seteais, Peninha and the legend of Adamastor.
+Here too is explained how these legends attracted the romantic writers and poets, such as Lord Byron, to the town.
+Finally, on the ground floor, visitors are introduced to the ceremonial mysteries of the Initiation Well at Quinta da Regaleira, walk-through tunnels, take a simulated rough sea voyage to Adamastor, before exiting the tour through an enchanted forest.

 Daily: 09h30 – 18h00, (last admission at 17h00)